elliottback/puppeteer-headful/README.md

 > Versioning of this container is based on the version of NodeJS in the container

+## Fork

+The original action is not working for me, I think because pupeteer has stopped working with "stable" tag.
+This fork will use the action version.

 ## Purpose

 This container is available to Github Action because there are some situations, mostly testing [Chrome Extensions](https://pptr.dev/#?product=Puppeteer&version=v1.18.1&show=api-working-with-chrome-extensions), where you can not run Puppeteer in headless mode.